seocahill/ha-postgres-docker-stack/README.md

 ```

 The master db is accessible on localhost:5000 and the replicas on 5001

 ```
 psql -p 5000
 ```

 ### Staging

 The staging setup has been tested with docker-machine on AWS and Digital Ocean.
 You will find a sample deploy script included in the scripts folder for aws deployment.

+#### Environment variables

+The staging setup is slightly different to the test stack in that each dbnode expects its own env file to be present at the root of the repo e.g. db-1.env

+The absolute minimum setup required to get the stack up is a combination of the inline environment variables from ```docker-stack.test.yml``` and those in ```test.env.tmpl```.

+For full configuration options consult the patroni documentation.

 #### AWS